 # Select the email address, which you want to temporally disable.

 # Uncheck the Include the selected account in this group box, by default this section is checked.

 # Finally Click OK >> Close Send/Received Groups dialog box.

-Everything is ready, Outlook will not update email received from that specific account, but, it can still send messages from this account.
+Everything is ready, Outlook will not update emails received from that specific account, but it can still send messages from this account.

 How to Temporally Deactivate Email Account in Outlook?
 [Partially]

-To configure a Send Only account, Here is the step to follow:
+To configure a Send Only account, here is the step to follow: